NASA-IMPACT/veda-stac-ingestor/README.md

    _Note:_ If no `.env` file is present, the API will connect to resources in the `dev` deployment via [pydantic-ssm-settings](https://github.com/developmentseed/pydantic-ssm-settings).
 This requires that your `AWS_PROFILE` be set to the profile associated with the AWS account hosting the `dev` deployment.

 ## Using the API

-Please go through the [VEDA contribution docs](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion.html) for a guide on ingesting and publishing data to the VEDA data store & STAC API.
+Please go through the [VEDA Contributing Docs](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/index.html) for a guide on ingesting and publishing data to the VEDA data store & STAC API.

 ## Deployment